oracle-livelabs/oci/security-experience/ocw-introduction/ocw-introduction.md

 ### Objectives

+* Have a look and try the main security services in OCI.
 * Execute your first security and compliance assessment by launching a Python script in Oracle Cloud Shell.
 Oracle Cloud Shell is a web browser-based terminal accessible from the Oracle Cloud Console, and provides an ephemeral machine to use as a host for a Linux shell.
 The script generates your security and compliance assessment reports in CSV files, and stores those files in two locations simulataneously: